rachfop/takomo-docs/docs/organizations/policies.md

 ## Policy Types

 There are four policy types.
-Policies for each policy type are configured under its own key in `organization.yml` file and the actual policy files are located in the corresponding directories under `organization` directory.
+Policies for each policy type are configured under its key in **organization.yml** file, and the actual policy files are located in the corresponding directories under the **organization** directory.

 | Policy type | Key | Policy file directory |
 | ----------- | --- | --------------------- |